mobxjs/mobx/docs/react-integration.md

 <details id="class-comp"><summary>**Tip:** `observer` for class based React components<a href="#class-comp" class="tip-anchor"></a>
 </summary>
-As stated above, class based components are only supported through `mobx-react`, and not `mobx-react-lite`.
 Briefly, you can wrap class-based components in `observer` just like you can wrap function components: